SciML/DifferentialEquations.jl/docs/src/index.md

 ```

 To understand the package in more detail, check out the following tutorials.
 Example
 codes for the latest features can be found in [test/](test/).
-Due to the fast
+Note that for many of
+the examples in the test folder, you may wish to run them at lower Δx or Δt.
+These values were taken to be large in order make unit tests run faster!Due to the fast
 development speed of the package, it is recommended you checkout the main branch:
 ```
 Pkg.checkout("DifferentialEquations")